 2. Headteacher references are then taken up for candidates who successfully passed the Standardisation Exercise and who have been judged to demonstrate appropriate knowledge and skills.
 A reference is written against the person specification and requires the headteacher to confirm release for the necessary time commitment - to attend moderator training sessions, allocated school visits and support moderation sessions for teachers from schools not selected for a moderation visit this year.
 Moderator's school claim costs of release and travel for moderation visits from the LA.

 KS1 moderator training and standardisation exercises will be provided by the STA and completed locally.

-• The STA will assess the outcomes of the standardisation exercises and, by end of January 2019, will report to individual moderators if they have been successful.
+• The STA will assess the outcomes of the standardisation exercises and will report to the LA if they have been successful.

 Training